 You’re most likely as excited as you are worried about making the right choice when sorting through top residency programs.
+Maybe you need something like medical residency personal statement example to explore?
 Here are some of the top factors to help you make your decision.

 The importance of long-range intentions for top residency programs.

 - Your career path.
 Be clear on what sort of practice you intend to pursue.
 Focus on programs that have an emphasis in your area or intended specialty, whether it be research, academic practice, or community.

 - Location.
 The best residency programs are going to be the ones near where you intend to practice.
 This may be around family or in an area you see yourself becoming established in, but once you’re in a residency program, you’re somewhat committed to setting up practice there.

 Learning preferences to consider for top residency programs